Parashah: Esther

 The book of Esther is traditionally read by Jews on the holiday of Purim from a handwritten scroll on parchment that must be halakhically valid.
-This means that the rules of open and closed parashot are of more practical relevance for Esther than for any other book in Nevi'im or Ketuvim.
+This means that the rules of open and closed parshiot are of more practical relevance for Esther than for any other book in Nevi'im or Ketuvim.
 Despite this—or perhaps because of the large numbers of scrolls of Esther that have been written, and the special attention that has therefore been paid to the problem by rabbis and scribes—manuscripts of Esther and opinions about how they should be written betray a relatively large number of discrepancies regarding the parashah divisions.

-In the nineteenth century, Rabbi Shlomo Ganzfried published a manual for scribes called Keset HaSofer, in which he follows the rule that all parashot in Esther are closed {S} (Keset HaSofer 28:5).
+In the nineteenth century, Rabbi Shlomo Ganzfried published a manual for scribes called Keset HaSofer, in which he follows the rule that all parshiot in Esther are closed {S} (Keset HaSofer 28:5).
 This is currently the dominant tradition for Ashkenazic and Sephardic megillot (scrolls of Esther) today.
 But the Tiberian Masoretic codices contain both open and closed portions.
 Also, Yemenite scribes did not entirely adopt the tradition of closed portions, leaving the divisions in many scrolls of Esther similar to what is found in the Masoretic codices.

-Ganzfried ruled that a scroll of Esther with open portions is invalid, but added that "some authorities validate it" (Keset HaSofer 28:5).
-When discussing these authorities in his additional notes, Ganzfried cites a list open parashot found in the book Orhot Hayyim, and concludes: "And even though our custom is that all of these are closed, it nevertheless seems that if some or all of these are open one may read from the scroll with a blessing."
-These have been listed in the chart below under at "OH" under Keset HaSofer, and they are very similar to what is found in the Tiberian masoretic codices.
+Ganzfried ruled that a scroll of Esther with open portions is invalid, but added that "some authorities validate it."
+When discussing these authorities in his additional notes, Ganzfried cites a list open parshiot found in the book Orḥot Ḥayyim (=OḤ), and concludes: "And even though our custom is that all of these are closed, it nevertheless seems that if some or all of these are open one may read from the scroll with a blessing."
+These have been listed in the chart below as "OḤ" under Keset HaSofer, and they are very similar to what is found in the Tiberian masoretic codices.